10 Sites to Start Selling Crafts Online

 facebook marketplace crafts

-Just as you would sell on any other online store, simply take a photo of your item, set the price, set how you the buyer receive your product (mail, meet up, porch pick up).
+Just as you would on any other online store, simply take a photo of your item, set the price, and choose how you, the buyer, receive your product (mail, meet up, porch pickup).

-Another way to use this site is to showcase where you will be selling your items.
-For example at a garage sale, farmers market and more.
+Another way to use this site is to showcase where you will sell your items.
+For example, at a garage sale, farmers’ market, and more.

 3. Etsy

-Etsy is definitely the original craft selling website, at least from the view of most buyers.
-As referred to above, recent sales numbers show that Etsy buyers spent billions of dollars on Etsy products.
+Etsy is definitely the original craft-selling website, at least from most buyers’ perspectives.
+As noted above, recent sales figures show that Etsy buyers spent billions of dollars on Etsy products.

 It’s cheap to list your handmade items on Etsy.
-Transaction fee are 6.5% of the price you display for each listing plus the amount you charge for shipping and gift wrapping
+Transaction fees are 6.5% of the price you display for each listing, plus the amount you charge for shipping and gift wrapping

-You can also accept payments via PayPal or via major credit or debit card.
-Additional forms of payment are available to accept such as Google Wallet and Apply Pay.
+You can also accept payments via PayPal or via major credit or debit cards.
+Additional payment methods are available, including Google Wallet and Apple Pay.
 There are no monthly store or other fees with Etsy.

 4. Bonanza

-Bonanza is set up as a store similar to how Amazon is.
-They offer commercial retail items as well as handmade items in a variety of genres including health and beauty, jewelry, accessories, home and garden items and clothing.
+Bonanza is set up as a store, similar to Amazon.
+They offer commercial retail items as well as handmade items across a variety of genres, including health and beauty, jewelry, accessories, home and garden, and clothing.

-Bonanza doesn’t charge any store fees or listing fees, and the sell rate is only 3.5%.
+Bonanza doesn’t charge store or listing fees, and the selling rate is only 3.5%.
 Great deal in terms of fees; you don’t pay a thing unless you sell something.

 5. eBay